raghav-konk/Linux-Learning-Notes/File System.md

 ---

-## 🧠 Use Case Scenario: Troubleshooting a Full Disk
+## 🧠 Use Case Scenario: Troubleshooting a Full Disk.

 ### 🧩 Problem
 You're administering a Linux server that suddenly becomes very slow.
 You suspect a full disk.